-Anke collaborated with Fonds Soziokultur on behalf of DLR and assessed the Techlab participants’ pitches.
-DLR acts as Germany's national space agency, managing the country's space programme and contributions to the European Space Agency (ESA).
+Anke collaborated with Fonds Soziokultur as an employee at the German Space Agency at DLR and assessed the Techlab participants’ pitches.
+The DLR acts as Germany’s national space agency.
+The German Space Agency within the DLR develops and manages the national space programme and represents the interests of the Federal Republic of Germany in international bodies such as the European Space Agency (ESA).

-Part of my work for the German Space Agency is looking for services and applications that can utilise space data.
-We’re not focused on any particular sector or topic, we want people to be more aware of the various things space data is used for, which include various uses of satellite technology such as weather forecasting, GSP navigational systems, instant bank transfers, verifying news, supporting military activities, help with urban planning and monitoring climate change.
-Space technology may be costly, but our data shows how much we need it for day-to-day life, not just space exploration.
+The main part of my work for the German Space Agency is looking for commercially sustained services and applications that can utilise space data.
+We’re not focused on any particular sector or topic, we want people to be more aware of the various things space data is used for, which include satellites for earth observation and communication or GNSS navigational systems such as weather forecasting, real-time monitoring, verifying incident reports using satellite imagery, urban planning and monitoring climate change.

 We partner with businesses who use space tech for commercial solutions, and who are interested in partnering on projects that could turn a profit.